noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

     * I already knew far more of git than I realized.
 Nevertheless, I was still able to pick up some helpful tips, particularly in Chapter 7, Git Tools and Chapter 8, Customizing Git.
 * *Calvin & Hobbes: Attack of the Deranged Mutant Killer Monster Snow Goons* by Bill Watterson
     * For some reason around the holidays every year I get an itch to curl up in front of a fire and revisit Calvin and Hobbes.
 Now if only I had a warm fuzzy tiger to lie against...
+* *Little Caesar* by W. R. Burnett
+    * The book that popularized the American gangster story.
+The writing is unemotional and straightforward.
+It's short and bleak, but the characters are interesting and the rise and fall story is fun, if unsurprising.

 ## 2024
 1. *Home Buying Kit for Dummies, 7th Edition* by Eric Tyson and Ray Brown